dsleo/wandrer/README.md

-Just like [Wandrer](https://wandrer.earth), the goal is to determine whether any segments within a newly Strava activity have been ridden or run before.
+Inspired by [Wandrer](https://wandrer.earth), the goal is to determine whether any segments within a newly Strava activity have been ridden or run before.

 To accomplish this, we employ two distinct strategies: